Nadonn/Bike-Trips/README.md

 ```

 ## 🔍 Step 4: Key Insights Summary
 - Total sharing: Subscribers use 61195 trips and customers use 978 trips

+- Average Age: subscribers is a litle bit old than our customers (~44 years old for Subscribers and ~37 for customers)

 - Trip Duration: Casual riders ride longer (avg. ~35 mins) vs Subscribers (~12 mins)